 There has been significant research showing the body’s autonomic response.
 It is responsible for controlling blood pressure and heart rate.
 Sweating is weaker in people with sleep apnea.
 A UCLA School of Nursing study discovered that this weakened autonomic response is even more diminished in women.
 The study, which appeared recently in the peer-reviewed journal PLOS ONE, utilized three recognized physical and breathing tests with a study group of men and women with and without sleep apnea.

-These manufacturers have incorporated minimalist designs, superior seals.
-They’re also soft, breathable and pliable materials, and an open field of vision for reading, watching TV or wearing glasses.
+These manufacturers have incorporated minimalist designs and superior seals.
+They’re also soft, breathable, and pliable materials, and an open field of vision for reading, watching TV, or wearing glasses.
 Very quiet functionality is also paramount as well as hassle-free movement in every direction.
-Even accommodation for varying facial size and features has been taken into account.
+Even accommodation for varying facial sizes and features has been taken into account.

 Among a plethora of CPAP masks for women is the ResMed Swift FX Nano for Her.
 It combines the comfort of their popular Swift FX nasal pillow with the stability of a soft nasal cushion.
 Another CPAP mask designed with women in mind is Fisher & Paykel Healthcare Pilairo™ Q nasal pillows mask.
 This one integrates a new self-inflating AirPillow™ Seal into its minimalist design.